JIC-CSB/kilombo/doc/manual.md

 Initialization, messaging, motion, and random number generation work with the same function calls in the simulator and in the real kilobot.
 Two topics that require special care when using the simulator are global variables and timing.

+A program for the Kilombo simulator should begin by including the file kilombo.h, which is distributed with the simulator.
+The program does not need to include kilolib.h, since kilombo.h handles this.

+    #include <kilombo.h>

 ## Variables
 Kilobot C code usually makes use of static variables (to allow these to persist across repeated calls to the user supplied function) or global variables.
 These variables demand special treatment when run in the simulator.
 The simulator handles all robots in a single program, so a global or static variable ends up being common to all robots.
 A workaround implemented in the simulator is to keep all global variables inside a single `struct`.
 The type of this user data has to be announced to the simulator by using the macro `REGISTER_USERDATA`.